 Not one of the above accomplishments was due to what I learned in school.

 Wait!
-But school is supposed to get your ready for the real world right?
+But school is supposed to get you ready for the real world right?

 Yeah… that’s exactly what I thought and the exact reason why I started Student-Tutor.

-To help skyrocket students grades and test scores in hope to spark brighter futures.
+To help skyrocket students grades and test scores in the hope to spark brighter futures.

-In the attempt to accomplish this mission I have researched THOUSANDS of hours on scholarships, college admittance, academics, and interviewed dozens of career counselors, principals, teachers, parents, and students.
+In the attempt to accomplish this mission I have researched THOUSANDS of hours on scholarships, college admittance, academics, and interviewed dozens of career counsellors, principals, teachers, parents, and students.